frankhale/ghosts-of-yarrow/notes/Story.md

 carrying a backpack.

 You take your backpack off to examine the contents of it.
-Within it you find a lighter, a cloth, a map, 10 gold coins and some small food items and a bottle of water.
+Within it you find a flint, a cloth, a torn map, 10 gold coins and some small food items and a flask of water.

-Walking towards the lights to your north took approximately 15 - 20 minutes due to your uneasiness with the terrain and the fact that it's night.
+Walking towards the lights to your north took approximately 30 - 45 minutes due to your uneasiness with the terrain and the fact that it's night.
 The bright luminance of the moon was not enough to ease your weariness as you travesed the land.
 Your suspicions of the lights being from a village are